isaacy13/FoundationModelsKit/README.md

         WindowGroup {
             ContentView()
                 .onAppear {
-                    // Set your Exa API key
+                    // DEVELOPMENT ONLY - Never ship API keys in production
                     // Get your key from: https://exa.ai
                     exaAPIKey = "your-api-key-here"
                 }